Derek Agyakwa: Port Vale

 On 26 July 2022, Agyakwa signed for EFL League One club Port Vale following a successful trial period.
 On 13 September 2022, he joined National League North club Chorley on a short-term loan deal, where manager Andy Preece felt he could "add vital competition and depth" to the squad.
 He featured in just one FA Cup game for the "Magpies", before returning to Vale Park to make his debut for "Valiants" in a 2–0 victory over Wolverhampton Wanderers U21 in the EFL Trophy on 18 October.
 He made his league debut on 18 March, coming on for Will Forrester 35 minutes into a 3–2 home defeat to Burton Albion.
 David Flitcroft, the club's director of football, confirmed that the player's contract would not be renewed beyond June 2023.

 Iberia 1999

 In February 2024, Agyakwa travelled to Georgia to join Erovnuli Liga club Iberia 1999.
 He played 33 league games as the club won the 2024 league title.
+They retained their title in 2025, with Agyakwa featuring 39 times in all competitions.
+He scored in the final of the 2025 Georgian Cup, which ended in a 3–1 defeat to Dila.

+Volos

+On 2 January 2026, Agyakwa signed for Greek Super League club Volos.
+He played three games in the second half of the 2025–26 season.